alibaba/tengine/README.markdown

 Features
 ========

-* All features of nginx-1.22.1 are inherited, i.e., it is 100% compatible with nginx.
+* All features of nginx-1.24.0 are inherited, i.e., it is 100% compatible with nginx.
+* Dynamically reconfigure the servers, locations and upstreams without reloading or restarting worker processes with [tengine-ingress](https://github.com/alibaba/tengine-ingress).
+* HTTP/3 support (QUIC v1 and draft-29) with [XQUIC](https://github.com/alibaba/xquic)
+* High-speed UDP transmission with kernel-bypass.
 * Support the CONNECT HTTP method for forward proxy.
 * Support asynchronous OpenSSL, using hardware such as QAT for HTTPS acceleration.
 * Enhanced operations monitoring, such as asynchronous log & rollback, DNS caching, memory usage, etc.